wittejm/covid-calendar/README.md

 ## Live dev server

-Merging a pull request into master triggers a production build to our github page at: https://codeforpdx.github.io/covid-calendar/
+Merging a pull request into master triggers a production build to our temporary server at: https://codeforpdx.neocities.org/

 ## Manual Production build